BB 12: Somi Clarifies That Deepak & Romil Are Just Friends; Says Dipika Is Not Fake But Cunning!

 -

 Somi Khan entered the Bigg Boss 12 house along with her sister Saba Khan.
 They created havoc inside the house and many of them hated them for being so aggressive.
 Unfortunately, Saba got eliminated.
-In the house, Somi created headlines as she was linked-up to Deepak Thakur.
+In the house, Somi created headlines as she was linked to Deepak Thakur.
 Her relationship with Romi Choudhary was also questioned.
-Now that she got eliminated, in interviews to various media portals, Somi revealed many things about the Bigg Boss house and also clarified her relationship that she shared with Deepak and Romil.
+Now that she has been eliminated, in interviews to various media portals, Somi revealed many things about the Bigg Boss house and also clarified her relationship that she shared with Deepak and Romil.

-About her stint on Bigg Boss 12, Somi told IE, "It definitely feels horrible to be evicted just a week before the finals.
+About her stint in Bigg Boss 12, Somi told IE, "It definitely feels horrible to be evicted just a week before the finals.
 But I am happy and proud to have come so far."
 Read on to know more!

 Will Faking An Affair Win Votes?

-As the viewers are aware, Deepak was quite vocal about his attraction towards Somi, when asked whether she ever wondered if faking an affair is a easy way to win votes, she told IE, "Not at all.
+As the viewers are aware, Deepak was quite vocal about his attraction towards Somi; when asked whether she ever wondered if faking an affair is a easy way to win votes, she told IE, "Not at all.
 It's not in my personality to fake.
 While the show is an important part, my world is outside the game.
 I knew my priorities and would have never stooped to that level to be in the show."

 Somi On Her Bond With Romil